tasmota/docs/docs/Berry.md

 Features:

  - Support HTTP and HTTPS requests to IPv4 addresses and domain names, to arbitrary ports, via a full URL.
- - Support for HTTPS and TLS via BearSSL (which is much lighter than default mbetTLS)
+ - Support for HTTPS and TLS via BearSSL (which is much lighter than default mbedTLS)
  - HTTPS (TLS) only supports cipher ECDHE_RSA_WITH_AES_128_GCM_SHA256 which is both secure and widely supported
  - Support for URL redirections (tbc)
  - Ability to set custom User-Agent